Repairs and Maintenance

-- routine yard maintenance, such as cutting grass and clearing snow, in multi-unit residential complexes;
+- routine yard maintenance, such as cutting grass and clearing snow, in multi-unit complexes;

-- infestations and pests, such as bed bugs;
+- insect and pest infestations, such as bed bugs;

 - serious mold issues; and

-- anything included in your tenancy agreement, such as the:
+- anything else that has been included as part of a tenancy agreement, such as appliances.

-Smoke alarms: The BC Building Code requires that smoke alarms be installed in properties where people sleep, including rental units.
+Smoke detectors: The BC Building Code requires that smoke alarms be installed in properties where people sleep, including rental units.
 Additionally, Residential Tenancy Branch (RTB) Policy Guideline 1 says the following: